WICG/focus-visible/docs/blog.md

 ...or many other cases.

 In any case, the `tab` key allows users to navigate sequentially through interactive elements on the page (such as form fields) with just a keyboard.
-In fact, the _only way_ for keyboard users to know which element is active (and thus how they might potentially interact with it via the keyboard) is via a visual indictor of what thing is focused - i.e., by default, the __focus ring__).
+The _only way_ for keyboard users to know which element is active (and thus how they might potentially interact with it via the keyboard) is via a visual indictor of what thing is focused - i.e., by default, the __focus ring__).

 Given this, it's tempting to put our foot down and ignore the subtleties of the issue.
 We could simply say, "when a thing has focus it *must* get the focus ring indicator".
 However, since designs vary, what the particular focus ring should look like could vary too.
 On a white page background, a light blue outline might be really appropriate - but if your interface _is_ light blue, it might be necessary to consider this part of branding and perhaps provide something like: